-IEPTEAM/SIGNATURES
+IEP TEAM/SIGNATURES

-The Individualized Education Program Team makes the decisions about the student's program and placement.
-The student's parent(s), the student's special education teacher, and a representative from the local education agency are required members of this team.
-Signature on this IEP documents attendance, not agreement.
+(1) The Individualized Education Program team makes the decisions about the student's program and placement.
+The student's paren education teacher, and a representative from the Local Education Agency are required members of this team.
+Signature on this IE agreement.